geotools/geotools/docs/user/library/opengis/filter.rst

 Filter
 ------

-The filter api defines the first step of a Query, it is used when requesting data from a DataStore or Catalog.
+The filter API defines the first step of a Query, it is used when requesting data from a DataStore or Catalog.
 The Filter specification itself is maintained by the OGC and is used in a number of their specifications (Catalog, WFS, and so on).

-In practice **Filter** is used to select features that are of interest and the **Expression** to drill in and access information.
+In practice ``Filter`` is used to select features that are of interest and the ``Expression`` to drill in and access information.

 Although this forms a closed set of classes (for interoperability), you can extend the system with